paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     $ ansible-playbook desktop.yml --ask-become-pass

 ### Available roles
-You can disable a role by commenting it out with a single hash (#) in desktop.yml playbook.
-Roles that are available but disabled have double hashes (##) in front of them.
-Feel free to enable them if you prefer.
+You can disable a role by commenting it out in desktop.yml playbook.
+All paths are relative to the `roles` directory, unless otherwise stated.

->Unless otherwise stated, all paths are relative to the roles directory.

 Role                    | Description                 | Customizations
 :---------------------- | :-------------------------- | :----------------------